joeljensen/joo-janta-200-coronavirus-filter/README.md

 Overview
 --------------------------
 My metaphorical cup of mental health can only handle so much crazy per day, before it overflows.
-This extension will filter out the mentions of coronavirus until I am better able to deal.
+This extension will filter out the mentions of coronavirus until you are better able to deal.

 Features